-ment Contacts Other F F F R F DFO - Department of Fisheries / Oceans - Oil Spill Cooperative Indian Oil and Gas Canada ISC / RO / FHIHB Canada WCSS -tasks to relevant SMEs.
-0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0
+Contact through Pembina Crisis Communication Call-down to Aboriginal and Community Relations ment Contacts Other F F F F R DFO - Department of Fisheries / Oceans WCSS - Oil Spill Cooperative Indian Oil and Gas Canada ISC / RO / FHIHB Canada $\bullet$ tasks to relevant SMEs.
+0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 5 0 $\mathbf{O}$ 0

 British Columbia Agencies 2.
-E 3.
-A Area specific contacts are available in the applicable Area- / Asset-specific Plan Responders are also encouraged to seek further information from relevant Pembina personnel / Subject Matter Experts (SME).
-Agency Roles and Responsibilities During Emergencies: What they do / how they can help Immediate Notice / Verbal Report Subsequent Reporting Additional Supports Emergency Management British Columbia (EMBC) EMBC acts as a 24-hour incident reporting line and initiates a government notification fan-out to the OGC and/or MOE, as required.
+I 3. / External Contact Matrix - BC will describe who you need to call - this table Ensure you also check Canada - Federal Regulator(s) for additional informat Area specific contacts are available in the applicable Area- / Asset-specific Pl Responders are also encouraged to seek further information from relevant P ion and directions for immediate and subsequent notifications an Agency Roles and Responsibilities During Emergencies: What they do / how they can help Immediate Notice / Verbal Report Subsequent Reporting Additional Supports Emergency Management British Columbia (EMBC) EMBC acts as a 24-hour incident reporting line and initiates a government notification fan-out to the OGC and/or MOE, as required.
 EMBC will contact other government agencies only if directly involved.
 ECC Victoria will notify the OGC on call Emergency Response Officer and initiate British Columbia's notification of government agencies including MOF, MOE, MOT, Health Unit, WorkSafe BC, affected municipalities and all other level of government and industry, depending on the level of "coding" (notification Code: 1,2,3 is determined by the Lead Agency MOE or OGC); depending on the code level Standard Operating Procedures (SOP's) in ECC will determine who is notified).
 Provide representatives to help coordinate provincial response as required.
 When a spill occurs, or there is the risk of one occurring, it must be reported immediately by calling 1-800-663-3456.
 This is known as the initial report or Dangerous Goods Incident Report (DGIR).
 The Initial Report must be completed by the responsible person (spiller) if the quantity for the substance of the spill is equal to or greater than the quantity outlined in the schedule of the Spill Reporting Regulation; or if the spill has, or might, impact a body of water.
 Additional information on spill reporting requirements is available in the Spill Reporting Regulation of the Environmental Management Act.
-When reporting a spill, the following information must be provided to the dispatcher: The contact information for the individual making the report, the responsible person in relation to the spill, and the owner of the substance spilled The date and time of the spill The location of the spill site A description of the spill site and the surrounding area A description of the substance spilled The type and quantity of the substance spilled Details of any action taken or proposed to comply with Section 91.2 (2) of the Act (Responsible Persons - spill response fact sheet (PDF)) Names of any provincial, federal, local, and/or first nation government agencies at the spill site The names of any other persons or government agencies advised about the spill Note to responders: The following spill reports do not apply to oil or gas activity(ies) governed by the Emergency Management Regulation, B.C.
+When reporting a spill, the following information must be provided to the dispatcher: The contact information for the individual making the report, the responsible person in relation to the spill site A description of the spill site A description of the spill site and the surrounding area A description of the spill site and the surrounding area A description of the circumstances, cause and adverse effects of the spill Details of any action taken or proposed to comply with Section 91.2 (2) of the Act (Responsible Persons - spill response fact sheet (PDF)) Names of any provincial, federal, local, and/or first nation government agencies at the spill site The names of any other persons or government agencies advised about the spill Note to responders: The following spill reports do not apply to oil or gas activity(ies) governed by the Emergency Management Regulation, B.C.
 Reg.
-204/2013: • section 5 [updates to minister] • section 6 [end-of-spill report]; and • section 7 [lessons-learned report].
+204/2013: section 5 [updates to minister] section 6 [end-of-spill report]; and section 7 [lessons-learned report].